-If you are looking for a form of yoga that exercises both the mind and body, that pushes both your mental and physical abilities, ashtanga yoga is a great practice to engage in.
+If you are looking for a form of yoga that exercises the mind and body, and pushes your mental and physical abilities, ashtanga yoga is a great practice.
 Ashtanga yoga places you in a meditative state where you can remove yourself from your physical being but return to a body that feels corporeally reinvigorated at the end of each class.
 If you are looking for a style of yoga that you can utilize outside of the classroom ashtanga yoga is right for you.

 What is Ashtanga Yoga?

-Ashtanga Yoga is a practice of yoga that incorporates the Primary Series and is made up of a great variety of postures.
-The class is a led class as opposed to some of the more advanced classes which are self-paced.
+Ashtanga Yoga is a practice of yoga that incorporates the Primary Series and has a great variety of postures.
+An instructor leads these classes, whereas some of the more challenging classes are self-run.

-Ashtanga Yoga is a highly structured vinyasa-style class.
-There are six Ashtanga asana series and each student must master every pose of one series before moving onto the next series.
+Ashtanga Yoga is a vinyasa-style class with a lot of structure.
+There are six Ashtanga asana series.
+Each student must master every pose of one series before moving onto the next series.
 Ashtanga Yoga came to the west in the 1970’s through Sri K. Pattabhi Jois, who established his yoga center, the Ashtanga Yoga Nilayam in March 1948.
 He passed away in 2009.
 After Pattabhi Jois died in 2009, his grandson Sharath took over the leadership role, including teaching the many students who continue to flock to Mysore to deepen their practices.

-The first series begins with ten sun salutations (five A and five B), continues with a series of standing poses done on each side, then progresses to seated poses and twists, then backbends, and finishes with a set of inversions, which are linked by a vinyasa sequence.
+The first series begins with ten sun salutations (five A and five B).
+It continues with a series of standing poses done on each side.
+Then, it progresses to seated poses and twists, then backbends.
+Lastly, it finishes with a set of inversions, which a vinyasa sequence links together.

 The Ashtanga Primary Series